telus/tds-core/src/components/Typography/Typography.md

 ### Spacing system

 Typography components **do not** have built-in padding or margin.
-See the [Box](#box) component for the spacing interface add padding and margin to typography components.
+See the [Box](#box) component and the examples below to learn how to space out typography components.